Kinyang (reptile): Description

-The genus Kinyang is defined by its broad and deep skull and superficially short rostrum as well as inflated premaxillae.
+Kinyang is recognized by its broad and deep skull and superficially short rostrum as well as inflated premaxillae.
 Although the rostrum appears short on first glance, it is proportionally only little shorter than what is seen in the similarly sized Nile crocodiles.
 The shortened appearance is instead the result of the incredibly wide rostrum, which is broader than that of any modern crocodile.
 Kinyang shows a width to length ratio of 0.72 at the back of the skull and 0.53 at the level of the fifth maxillary tooth.
 Compared to this, Nile crocodiles show ratios of only 0.52 and 0.28 in these respective areas.
 The palatine process is unique among all crocodiles, its margins converging towards the front where the bone is flattened.
 Compared to modern crocodiles, Kinyang also has a much simpler occlusion of the teeth.
 Crocodylids have extensive occlusal pits located between the first and sixth maxillary tooth, but in Kinyang these pits can only be found between the six and eighth tooth of the maxilla.
 Such a pattern is typically observed in species transitioning from the ancestral overbite to an interlocking dentition pattern as seen in most modern taxa.
 With this, Kinyang is among the few known examples of a crocodylid returning from interlocking dentition to a partial overbite, another instance of this being found in the Australian mekosuchines.
 Overall, the number of maxillary teeth observed in the fossils ranges from twelve to thirteen teeth.
 Fewer than seen in modern crocodylids (fourteen), and more consistent with Voay and Osteolaemus.
 Although tooth count may vary in crocodylids, it is usually a minor difference of one tooth position less, not more.
 Additionally, in such instances, the difference is typically caused by the lack of a tooth in only one of the toothrows, making the tooth count asymmetrical.
 Due to this, Brochu and his team argue that despite ranging between twelve and thirteen teeth, Kinyang would not have had fourteen or more.
 The maxillary alveoli are generally larger and more tightly packed than in other crocodylids and especially Brochuchus, with its widely spaced small teeth.
 In both species, the quadratojugal extends far towards the rear end of the infratemporal fenestra, largely blocking the quadrate bone from contributing to its margin.
 This is a strange feature found across multiple not especially closely related crocodile species including the Paleoafrican species of Crocodylus, Crocodylus checchiai, Osteolaemus, the New Guinea crocodile and the Borneo crocodile.
 One feature that is unique to Kinyang is the fact that the lateral collateral ligament, located towards the back of the mandible, is additionally divided.
 What function this serves is however unclear.